hashicorp/vault-action/README.md

 ## Normalization

 To make it simpler to consume certain secrets as env vars, if no Env/Output Var Name is specified `vault-action` will replace and `.` chars with `__`, remove any other non-letter or number characters.
-If you're concerned about the result, it's recommended to provider an explicit Output Var Key.
+If you're concerned about the result, it's recommended to provide an explicit Output Var Key.